 No one in her memories loved her.

 Her father had outright hated her, though most of the time, he’d hidden it behind perfect posh politeness.

 A man so cruel that, after an incident at school, he’d picked her up, driven her out the country and beaten her bloody.

 A man so calculating that he’d had his valet bring clean clothes for her to change into.
-There’d been real anger as he’d felt her face to the burning heat of the car’s hood, but enough restraint to stop after he felt he’d “made his point”.
+There’d been real anger as he’d held her face to the burning heat of the car’s hood, but enough restraint to stop after he felt he’d “made his point”.

 And her mother…